Who we are, what we do

 The planning and land authority is not only responsible for planning.
 It is also responsible for lease administration, land information, development and building regulation.
 A full list of responsibilities can be found by viewing the individual legislation that the planning and land authority administers.

-Our directorate reports to three ACT Ministers.
+Our directorate reports to five ACT Ministers.
 These are:

 - Yvette Berry MLA – Minister for Housing and Suburban Development.

 - Mick Gentleman MLA – Minister for Planning and Land Management, and Minister for Environment and Heritage